‘Treating us like robots’: Amazon workers seek union

 Sanders spoke at a union rally in Birmingham on Friday, saying a labor victory against the tech and retail giant owned by the richest person in world — and in a historically anti-union state — would resonate across the country.

-“What you are doing here is historical.
-Historical.
-People are sick and tired of being exploited, sick and tired of having the dignity they deserve.
+“What you are doing here is historical, historical, because all over this country people are sick and tired of being exploited, sick and tired of not having the dignity that they deserve.
 And your message to people all over this country is stand up and fight back,” Sanders said.

 “This country belongs to all of this, not just a handful of billionaires,” the former Democratic presidential candidate said.